 Students in grade 9 are eligible to enroll in Accelerated Geometry in the summer before grade 10.
-Enrollment is based on space availability.
-To be enrolled in the class, students must meet the following requirements:
+Enrollment is based on space available.
+To be enrolled in the class, students must meet one of the two criteria:

-- A in grade 9 Algebra 1 class or - Algebra 1 Teacher recommendation, B in Algebra 1 class + 245 or higher on NWEA or 60% on the Geometry Readiness Exam (MDTP)
+- 1) A in Algebra I class for both R3 and R4 or - 2) Algebra 1 Teacher Recommendation, B in Algebra I class for both R3 and R4 and 245 or higher on the January NWEA